 In addition to an identified host center of excellence having an established strength in an applicant’s own field (ex. infectious disease, physical therapy, podiatry, vascular surgery, etc.), applicants should identify host centers with one or more complimentary specialties from which they will gain mentorship.
 Although this award is not intended to support specific research projects, establishing or furthering research collaborations it could be a potential benefit of the traveling fellowship.

-Application materials listed below should be submitted via the online application submission form on or before XXXXXXXX.
+Application materials listed below should be submitted via the online application submission form on or before August 1st.
 Applications may be rejected if they are incomplete.
 Decisions regarding the award will be e-mailed to applicants in and awardees will be publicly announced at ALPS’ official annual conference –

-500-word essay describing the objectives of the applicant's travel plans and linking these to his or her career goals
+500-word summary describing the objectives of the applicant's travel plans and linking these to his or her career goals

 List of centers the applicant wants to visit which clearly identifies two or more specialties/services from which the applicant seeks mentorship